pulp/pulp/docs/sphinx/user-guide/troubleshooting.rst

 ^^^^^^^^^^^

 Pulp's use of syslog is a departure from previous Pulp releases which used to write their own log files to /var/log/pulp/.
-This was problematic for Pulp's 2.4.0 release as Pulp evolved into a multi-process distributed architecture.
-Python's file-based log handler cannot be used by multiple processes to write to the same file path, and so Pulp had to do something different. syslog is a widely used logging protocol, and the Pulp team decided to leverage it to handle our newfound distributed logging problem.
+This was problematic for Pulp's 2.4.0 release as Pulp evolved to use a multi-process distributed architecture.
+Python's file-based log handler cannot be used by multiple processes to write to the same file path, and so Pulp had to do something different.
+Syslog is a widely used logging protocol, and given the distributed nature of Pulp it was the most appropriate logging solution available.

 Other logs
 ^^^^^^^^^^

 Some of Pulp's other processes still log to files.
 Those file locations are documented here.

-/var/log/pulp/celerybeat.log
-/var/log/pulp/reserved_resource_worker-\*.log
-/var/log/pulp/resource_manager.log
+/var/log/pulp/celerybeat.log, /var/log/pulp/reserved_resource_worker-\*.log, /var/log/pulp/resource_manager.log
   All of these files will only be present if your operating system uses Upstart for init.
 If you use systemd, these log messages will all be sent to the syslog by the Celery units.